Everest Three Passes Trek

 • Along the way, get to know the unique Himalayan plants and animals.

-• Beyond the typical Everest base camp route, explore less crowded areas of the Khumbu region.
+• Beyond the typical Everest Base Camp route, explore less crowded areas of the Khumbu region.

 • The Everest region is traversed in full.